numediart/ImmersiveSoundSpace/Tracking/README.md

 ## Requirements
 - Windows 10, might work on earlier versions too
-- [Steam](https://store.steampowered.com/about/) (if you don't already have one, you will need to create an account)
+- [Steam](https://store.steampowered.com/about/) (if you don't already have an account, you will need to create one)
-- [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) (tested with version 1.13.10, might work with newer versions)
+- [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) (tested until version 1.20.4, might work with newer versions)
 - At least one [HTC Vive Tracker](https://www.vive.com/fr/vive-tracker/) already [paired](https://www.vive.com/us/support/wireless-tracker/category_howto/pairing-vive-tracker.html) to SteamVR
 - Two or more HTC Vive Base stations [1.0](https://www.vive.com/fr/accessory/base-station/) or [2.0](https://www.vive.com/fr/accessory/base-station2/) (double check the compatibility with your trackers)
 - If you don't want to use the Head Mounted Display (HMD) see the following section